Topological Veech dichotomy and tessellations of the hyperbolic plane: Quotient of the periodic direction graph and generating sets of the Veech group

 Throughout this section, we will suppose that $(M,\Sig)$ is a half-translation Veech surface and that $\Aa(M)=1$.
-Our goal is to construct a ``coarse'' fundamental domain, and to determine a generating set of the Veech group of $(M,\Sig)$.
+Our goal is to provide an algorithm to determine the graph $\ol{\GG}=\GG/\G$.
+In particular, we get a representative families of $\Ic/\G$, hence an upper bound on the volume of the Teichm\"uller curve $\Hh/\G$ by \eqref{eq:area:bound}.
+As a by product, we obtain an algorithm to find a generating set of the Veech group $\G$.
 To lighten the notation, we will omit $(M,\Sig)$ from the notation of the objects constructed from the pair $(M,\Sig)$.